nicsig/config/.vim/UltiSnips/README.md

         '{} {}'.format('one', 'two')

-## How to improve the readibility of the next code?
+## How to improve the readability of the next code (and avoid the “magic number” effect)?

         def func():
             ...